Jee-El/GCD-LCM-Calculator/README.md

 Let's go back to the example above.
 The last call's arguments are 2 and 1, we got 1 from calculating the before-last modulo which was followed by a null remainder, I've also mentioned this in the 2nd section.
 So now the problem is solved, we just gotta write the code and use `return b;` to get the second argument of the last-call, which is also the GCD.

 ## Conclusion
 As small as a repository this might be, I had a lot of fun while trying to make such a functionality.
 I'll come back later to this repo to improve the code and add more functionalities.
-I'm also considering adding this function the calculator project I'm gonna make :D.
+I'm also considering adding this function to the calculator project I'm gonna make :D.

 Feel free to message me if there's something that needs clarification!